Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 Set Secure Passwords

-to set user passwords securely.Use
+Usepasswdto set user passwords securely.Use

-for passwords; instead, set them interactively.Assign Groups Wisely
+Avoid using-pfor passwords; instead, set them interactively.Assign Groups Wisely

-Carefully assign users to administrative groups likesudo
+Carefully assign users to administrative groups likesudo.

 Summary

-command is a powerful utility for adding users in Linux.
+The useradd command is a powerful utility for adding users in Linux.
 With various options, it provides flexibility for customizing user accounts.
 While simple to use, understanding its options and default behavior ensures secure and efficient user management.

 userdel - user deletion